lucasjellema/tech-radar-prototype2/development-log.md

 - generate blips (for all ratings that qualify for the viewpoint's current filters and visible sectors and rings)

 - generate technology objects from scraped data: name, vendor, description, logo: https://www.capterra.com/database-management-software/
-- option to define "Others" sector and ring - when set, any blip not assigned to a ring or sector is assigned to the Others ring or sector and can then be displayed

 - bulk operations on all currently visible ratings/blips
   - delete , update a field, export to CSV (already available through file manager), hide, special effect